dreamcatcher-tech/network/Inbox/2025-06-26 1713 scope of napps on repos.md

 it can check it has been granted the permissions it has asked for.

+read them with a useNapps hook. artifact needs provider functions to interact with napps.
+But this is just filesystem mechanics. it could be a napp that governs the write access to the napps folder anyway.  the napp napp.

 ? how does this fit into the process tree ?

 ? how does this napp get invoked ?
 requires:
 - a napp name, based on the install name, or based on a transclude ?

+Installing the napp napp allows that napp, as part of the install, to install other napps.